PaloAltoNetworks/pan.dev/products/access/docs/adem/examples/mobile-users/fetch-all-mu-adem-agents-logged-in-for-last-30-days.md

 sidebar_label: Get all the Mobile Users ADEM agents logged in for the last 30 days
 ---

 This API retrieves all the Mobile Users ADEM agents logged in for the last 30 days.
+In the Response section, the lines that are followed by a comment (<<<<<<) correspond to the location in the UI (see attached screenshot) that is enclosed in a red box.

 The following shows the portions of the UI widget where the data is displayed for this example: